ProtopointLLC/bodybytes-firmware/docs/openwrt.md

 Points the MT7628 integrated 2.4 GHz radio at the 1 KB EEPROM in the `factory` partition. `mediatek,eeprom-merge-otp` tells the mt7603 driver to overlay RF calibration fields (TX power, RSSI offsets, crystal trim) from the on-chip eFuse over the external EEPROM.
 This means only the chip ID and MAC address need to be present in the factory partition; all RF fields can be zero and the eFuse values fill them in.

-If the factory partition is entirely erased (all 0xFF) the driver discards the external EEPROM and copies the eFuse wholesale, including whatever MAC MediaTek burned into the chip.
-The `eeprom-merge-otp` property has no effect in that case.
+If the factory partition is entirely erased (all 0xFF) the driver discards the external EEPROM and copies the eFuse wholesale, including whatever MAC MediaTek burned into the chip (often `0xFF:FF:FF:FF:FF:FF` on engineering samples).
+Always write a valid factory blob with your own MAC.

 ### Board profile